 Epigenetic alterations and genome instability are hallmarks of aging and cancer but their molecular interdependency remains largely unknown.
-For example, gene activity and their regulation change with age, however, underlying relationships with epigenome structural alterations and genome instability, and their impact on ageing and related disease development remain to be determined.
+For example, gene activity and their regulation change with age, however, underlying relationships with epigenome structural alterations and genome instability, and their impact on aging and related disease development remain to be determined.
 Our lab aims to address four conceptual questions:

 We are developing and employing genomics technologies to address these questions.